caiojesu/mason_bricks/domain_driven_feature/README.md

 ## Folder Structure

-- **Presentation layer**: contains the application's widgets and pages.
-- **Application layer**: contains the page controllers.
+- **Presentation**: contains the application's UI and the page controllers.
-- **Domain layer**: contains the entities and interfaces of repositories and controllers.
+- **Domain**: contains the entities and interfaces of repositories, data sources and controllers.
-- **Infrastructure layer**: contains the implementations of the repositories.
+- **Data**: contains the models and implementations of the repositories and data sources.

  ## Variables